tomiwaAdey/twitter_script/README.md

  1. If you're on Windows enter: `cd \Desktop\bots`
  1. If you're on Mac enter: `cd Desktop/bots`
 1. Run the script by running: `ruby twitter.rb &`

+## ​Want to learn how to write scripts like this yourself?
+[Take my free email course](https://www.scrappycabin.com/first-steps)